alaaasfour/alaaasfour/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## 📌 About Me
 🎓 Master's student in Computer Vision & Machine Learning at TMU
 💻 Software & Solutions Engineer with 4+ years of experience
 🤖 Passionate about AI research, Vision-Language Models, and Reinforcement Learning
-☁️ Skilled in Python, Java, C++, TensorFlow, PyTorch, Docker, Kubernetes, and AWS
+☁️ Skilled in Python, Java, JavaScript, TensorFlow, PyTorch, Docker, Kubernetes, and AWS

 🚀 Currently working on:
 - Distilled Vision-Language Models (lightweight LLaVA-style research)